 Funder: Dept. of the Army -- USAMRAA

-Summary: Supports high-impact health services research on traumatic brain injury and psychological health, emphasizing real-world evidence and clinical research/trials.
+Summary: Supports high-impact, real-world health services research on traumatic brain injury and psychological health, requiring clinical research or clinical trials.